The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Analysis pipeline

 The effectiveness of this method depends strongly on the signal being compact (so one can use a small $\theta_\mathrm{mask}$) compared to the correlation length of the noise.
 It is therefore best suited for high-resolution telescopes like ACT or the Simons Observatory Large Aperture Telescope, but still performs reasonably well for the SO SAT.

 The mask radius, $\theta_{\mathrm{mask}}$, around the source and the number of modes, $N_{\mathrm{modes}}$, can be tuned to optimize the performance of the algorithm.
 As the noise levels are estimated from the region that remains unmasked, a too small $\theta_{\mathrm{mask}}$ might result in subtracting beam power of substantial amplitude while one might fail to properly capture the relevant noise modes with a too large $\theta_{\mathrm{mask}}$.
-The top panel of Figure \ref{fig:pca_weights} shows the PCA eigenvalues of some of the 300 strongest modes for a single observation, performed with the \SI{93}{\giga\hertz} frequency band beam model and fixed atmospheric brightness.
+The top panel of Figure \ref{fig:pca_weights} shows the PCA eigenvalues of some of the 300 strongest modes for a single observation, performed with the \SI{93}{\giga\hertz} frequency band beam model and fixed PWV.
 Even though the total number of estimated modes equals the number of simulated detectors (860 detectors per single-wafer simulation), we find this truncated sample representative enough to capture the rate of the eigenvalues' decreasing amplitude.
 Each data point in this plot corresponds to the average eigenvalues of all the detectors of the centre wafer of the focal plane.
 The large value of the first mode presented in this figure ($\sim$2 orders of magnitude larger than the next mode) indicates how the atmospheric noise may be crudely approximated as a single correlated mode.
 The bottom panel of Figure \ref{fig:pca_weights} presents the noise amplitude of the same \SI{93}{\giga\hertz} planet map estimated as the standard deviation of all the data points included in the outer $10\%$ of the mask as a function of the number of subtracted modes.
 The results illustrate an overall reduction of the noise amplitude with increasing number of modes in an almost monotonic fashion.
-The noise variance is shown to be fully removed after subtracting $\sim$ 300 modes.
+The noise variance is shown to be statistically compatible with zero after subtracting $\sim$ 300 modes.

 The outer scale of atmospheric turbulence is observed to be significantly smaller than the 12-degree field of view of a single SAT wafer \citep{Errard_2015}.
-For this reason, the optimal number of subtracted modes would likely be smaller if the correlated modes were calculated for smaller detector subsets across the wafer.
+Splitting the wafer into subsets of fewer detectors and estimating the correlated modes across these subsets, instead, would likely adequately capture the atmospheric noise model with a smaller number of modes than in the case of estimating the noise correlations from the full wafer.
 Relevant modifications to the map-making pipeline will be made, if necessary, when we start observations.